robbert-vdh/nih-plug/nih_plug_xtask/README.md

 # NIH-plug: bundler and other utilities

-This is NIH-plug's `cargo xtask` command, but as a library.
+This is NIH-plug's `cargo xtask` command, as a library.
 This way you can use it in your own projects without having to either fork this repo or vendor the binary into your own repo.
 This is necessary until Cargo supports [running binaries from dependencies directly](https://github.com/rust-lang/rfcs/pull/3168).

-To use this, add an `xtask` binary to your project using `cargo new --bin xtask` and add it to the Cargo workspace in your repository's main `Cargo.toml` file:
+To use this, add an `xtask` binary to your project using `cargo new --bin xtask`.
+Then add that binary to the Cargo workspace in your repository's main
+`Cargo.toml` file like so:

 ```toml
 # Cargo.toml